About me

 My grandmother (Lillie Basham Halstead) would often talk about growing up in Streeter.
 She had some spooky stories to tell me when I was little.
 One involved her and her sister walking back from the meat house and being followed at a distance by a panther late in the day.
 "Mawmaw Halstead" always spoke with reverence about her father, John Wesley Basham.
 How he was a teacher, a general store owner, and a farmer.

 Why do I do this blog?
-Initially it was a way of sharing photos and stories with my immediate cousins.
-It seemed to grow a little after that.
+Initially, it was a way of sharing photos and stories with my immediate cousins.
+It received a little more attention than I planned for.
 I don't profess to be an expert.
 Genealogy is a journey that is never really complete.
-In reality, our genealogies stretch thousands (really hundreds of thousands) of years.
+In reality, our genealogies stretch thousands of years.
 We are lucky to have the few stories we do have.
-You will not find many kings...or queens.
+You will not find many kings or queens.
 You will not find many extraordinarily rich or famous people.
-What you will find are some of the first people to settle in West Virginia, some of the first to come to America, some were brave men who fought in wars of freedom, and some made good and bad choices in extremely difficult situations.
+What you will find are some of the first people to settle in West Virginia.
+They made good and bad choices in extremely difficult situations.
 Life in early America was extremely hard for most pioneers.

 1. Hi, I'm hoping you can help m .
 I am trying to find a Johnson cemetery that is located in streeter.
 My two times great grandfather is burried there and I am hoping to find his grave .
 Any info you can provide would be amazing